top of page

 Intensive French course in Paris – morning class and afternoon workshops

-INTENSIVE COURSE
+INTENSIVE & INTENSIVE PLUS COURSE

 Open from A1 to B2, Monday to Friday.